clara-espinosa/Germination_phenology/README.md

   the germination of alpine plants along microclimatic gradients.
-In warmer conditions with reduced snow cover, alpine species are expected to advance germination 52 days on average, with potential disrupting effects on cold-adapted plant communities.
+In warmer conditions with reduced snow cover, alpine species are expected to advance germination 52 days on average, with potential disrupting effects on cold-adapted species with strict germination requirements.
   This highlights the role of germination phenology to determine plant-environmental relationships in mid-latitude ecosystems, with strong impact on plant establishment and extinction risks under local microclimatic gradients.

 ## Citation